The Soft, Fluffy Homemade Cake You’ll Want on Repeat

 Directions

-• Beat butter and sugar until creamy, then add eggs one by one.
+• Beat butter and sugar until pale and fluffy.

-• Mix in milk and vanilla until smooth.
+• Add eggs one at a time, mixing gently.
+Stir in milk and vanilla until smooth.

-• In another bowl, combine flour, baking powder, baking soda, and salt.
+• Whisk flour, baking powder, baking soda, and salt in a separate bowl.

-• Pour batter into pan and bake for 30–35 minutes until golden.
+• Pour into the prepared pan and bake 30–35 minutes, until golden and a toothpick comes out clean.

 Latest Posts